andrewoodleyjr/RooRunner/README.md

   - ~~MESSAGES MUST BE SET UP AND EMAIL AND SMS SHOULD BE ENABLED user can choose either or... maybe... or required.~~
   - ~~Users can choose to become a runner in the settings field (radio selection, DB column is called type 0 regular 1 runner).~~
   - ~~button for all jobs show at the top when user is a runner.~~
+  - ~~email/txt is sent to user when a task has been accepted!~~
+  - ~~Confirmation text or confirmation email when user signs up...~~
   - message your runners (int. with twilio) -- In Progress
   - message your runners set up view and script to send to twilio -- In Progress
-  - ~~email/txt is sent to user when a task has been accepted!~~
-  - ~~Confirmation text or confirmation email when user signs up...~~
+  - Completed task functionality - voting system submit and store on DB. (both runner and users) -- In Progress
+  - Cancelled task functionality - voting system submit and store on DB. (both runner and users) -- In Progress
   - From front page list of runners for your task when message your runners button is clicked (setting up view for all your runners, which goes to send message view when user is selected).
   - Look into the payment functionality.
-  - Completed task functionality - voting system submit and store on DB. (both runner and users)
-  - Cancelled task functionality - voting system submit and store on DB. (both runner and users)

 2. Clean Code